#Fortran

 This example calls two MPI functions;

-Note that using these functions requires you to include the mpif.h
+Note that using these functions requires you to include the mpif.h header file.

-as the first argument.
+Note also that you have to pass MPI_COMM_WORLD as the first argument.
 This is a handle to the global communicator that is used to coordinate communication between all processes in the MPI process team.
-It is possible to create and use different MPI communicators in a program, e.g. by calling MPI_Comm_create
+It is possible to create and use different MPI communicators in a program, e.g. by calling MPI_Comm_create, and passing the resulting handle to the new communicator in place of MPI_COMM_WORLD.
+Creating and managing different communicators is beyond the scope of this simple introduction, so all examples in this course will always use MPI_COMM_WORLD.

-You can compile this program as you did for the hello_mpi.f
+You can compile this program as you did for the hello_mpi.f in the last section, e.g.

 mpif77 hello_processes.f -o hello_processes

-This will produce the executable, hello_processes
+This will produce the executable, hello_processes.